-THREE.
-The City of Arts and Sciences
+5. The City of Arts and Science

 What a weird place.
 I wasn’t sure if I loved it or didn’t like it, but in the end decided on the former.
 It was really futuristic.
 Within the buildings there is an aquarium, Imax cinema, planetarium, science museum and an opera house!
 You can even go zorbing in the water pools here.
-The Umbracle (photo below) is a cool greenhouse which turns in to a club at night time!
+The Umbracle is a cool greenhouse which turns in to a club at night time!
 We spent the morning walking around here, then walked through Turia Gardens back to the city centre.

-FOUR.
-The Beach
+6. The Beach

 OK, so Valencia’s beaches aren’t Caribbean level, but they’re still nice to walk along.
 The fronts are pretty touristy but the food is still good.
 We even got to watch some filming for a Spanish movie going on as we drank copious amounts of Sangria.
 I also liked the famous Valencia sandcastle!

-FIVE.
-Paella and Sangria
+7. Paella and Sangria